-If you read this toolkit, please use our form below to let us know where you're located.
+If you read our toolkit guide, please let us know.
 We want to hear from you!
 It is helpful for communities fighting coal ash to know that other communities across the country are also getting involved.
-You'll also have the opportunity to keep in touch and learn about the experiences of communities who engage in coal ash cleanups:
+You'll also have the opportunity to keep in touch and learn about the experiences of communities who engage in coal ash cleanups

-The Environmental Integrity Project and Earthjustice have identified the ten most contaminated sites nationwide, based on a combined measure of the extent to which each pollutant exceeded safe levels at each site.
+The Environmental Integrity Project and Earthjustice have identified the 10 most contaminated sites nationwide, based on a combined measure of the extent to which each pollutant exceeded safe levels at each site.

 The report Poisonous Coverup: The Widespread Failure of the Power Industry to Clean Up Coal Ash Dumps (2022) explains the methods for ranking the sites and discusses each site contamination in detail.